100% Confidential

 How much is my Medical Practice worth?

-Medical Practices typically sell for 4x to 8x EBITDA depending on specialty physician capacity payer mix and operational efficiency.
+Medical Practices typically sell for 4x to 8x EBITDA, or more, depending on the business โ€” based on specialty physician capacity payer mix and operational efficiency.
 Specialty practices with strong commercial payer mix command the highest multiples.

 How long does it take to sell a Medical Practice?